drumadrian/Polly-Whitepapers/README.md

 # Polly-Whitepapers
 This project is intended to download PDFs of the AWS whitepapers, convert to audio, and publish.
+This project relies on getting PDF files of the AWS whitepapers which are (fortunately) available in other AWS repositories.

-# Deployment Pipeline
+## Deployment Pipeline

 ![alt text](https://raw.githubusercontent.com/drumadrian/Polly-Whitepapers/master/Polly_Papers_Deployment_Flow.png)